y-scope/clp-loglib-py/README.md

 ## Compatibility

-Tested on Python 3.6 and 3.8 and should work on any newer version.
+Tested on Python 3.6, 3.8, and 3.11 (should also work on newer versions).
 Built/packaged on Python 3.8 for convenience regarding type annotation.

-## Building/Packaging
+## Development

+### Setup environment

 1. Create and enter a virtual environment:
    `python3.8 -m venv venv; . ./venv/bin/activate`
-2. Install development dependencies:
+2. Install the project in editable mode, the development dependencies, and the test dependencies:
-   `pip install -r requirements-dev.txt`
+   `pip install -e .[dev,test]`

-3. Build:
+Note: you may need to upgrade pip first for `-e` to work.
+If so, run: `pip install --upgrade pip`

+### Packaging

+To build a package for distribution run:
    `python -m build`

-## Testing
+### Testing

+To run the unit tests run:
+   `python -m unittest -bv`

-Note the baseline comparison logging handler and the CLP handler both get unique timestamps.
+Note: the baseline comparison logging handler and the CLP handler both get unique timestamps.
 It is possible for these timestamps to differ, which will result in a test reporting a false positive error.

-1. Create and enter a virtual environment:
-   `python -m venv venv; .  ./venv/bin/activate`
-2. Install development dependencies:
-   `pip install -r requirements-dev.txt`
-3. Install:
-   `pip install dist/clp_logging-*-py3-none-any.whl` or `pip install -e .`
-4. Run unittest:
-   `python -m unittest -bv`

 ## Contributing